How to Watch Shark Week Online Without Cable

 You can live stream all the Discovery Channel you want when you subscribe to its Sling Blue bundle.

 If you want to record shows or movies, add 50 hours of Cloud DVR for $5 per month.
 Sling TV supports just about every major streaming device out there, including Amazon Fire TV, Apple TV, Android TV and Roku.
-Sling TV offers a free trial that lasts a week for new customers.
+Sling TV offers a free trial for new customers.

 fuboTV: Stream Shark Week Live Without Cable